-- This alternative consists of the same operational elements as the Proposed Project (electrified service with EMUs) but with a different method for construction of the OCS. - An alternative method of installing the OCS could be through the use of a so-called "Factory Train" (also called an "Electrification Train" and a "High Output Plant System" or the HOPS train), which is a moveable assembly line system, mounted on rails.
-One of the prime advantages of a Factory Train is the rate of progress in OCS installation.
-Rates of progress up to 1 mile/night have been reported, and the system can reportedly be used while allowing for adjacent rail lines to be used by existing trains although there may be speed restrictions for the use of adjacent lines. - This alternative is only a construction methodology alternative to conventional construction of the OCS.
-Thus, analysis is limited to differences between the Proposed Project and this alternative relative to OCS construction.
-As noted above, about 80 percent of the OCS is presumed to be installed using a Factory Train with the remaining 20 percent assumed to be installed using conventional construction.
+- the system can reportedly be used while allowing for adjacent rail lines to be used by existing trains although there may be speed restrictions for the use of adjacent lines. - 3 This alternative is only a construction methodology alternative to conventional construction of the - 4 OCS.
+Thus, analysis is limited to differences between the Proposed Project and this alternative - 5 relative to OCS construction.
+As noted above, about 80 percent of the OCS is presumed to be - 6 installed using a Factory Train with the remaining 20 percent assumed to be installed using - 7 conventional construction.
 Thus, the discussion below is only relevant to the 80 percent installed by - a Factory Train.
-Construction impacts for the other 20 percent would be the same as for the - 40 Proposed Project.
+Construction impacts for the other 20 percent would be the same as for the - 9 Proposed Project.

-1S.8Comparison of Alternatives and the2Environmentally Superior Alternative
+ES.9 Comparison of Alternatives and the Environmentally Superior Alternative